 If you have an emergency housing need, you can call MSD on 0800 559 009 who may be able to help and refer you to local services.

 There are several non-profit organisations that can help you with budgeting advice.
-You can contact the Citizens Advice Bureau to help find a budgeting service that suits your situation.
-They also offer a free budget advisory service in some centers.
-Call 0800 367 222 or visit http://www.cab.org.nz/.
+You can contact the Citizens Advice Bureau (call 0800 367 222) to help find a budgeting service that suits your situation.
+They also offer a free budgeting advisory service in some centres.

 They also have a CD Rom called Sex Smart which is an interactive CD ROM that provides a comprehensive look at sexual health, contraception, STIs and relationships for adolescents that educates and supports young people – helping them to live safer, healthier and happier lives.

 There are resources and training for people to keep safe in their community and with friends.
 One good resource is the Healthy Relationships programme provided by Kidpower Teenpower Fullpower New Zealand that is specifically designed for people with learning disabilities.
 This resource teaches people basic skills to first recognise potentially risky situations and, secondly, how to respond.

 Both CCS Disability Action and IDEA Services have extensive libraries and their whānau coordinators may also be able to give you information that might be useful.

 If you or your family member want to speak with someone who is not related or a close friend, you can contact Family Planning for information and advice or Relationship Aotearoa on 0800 735 283.